Sizing DC-Coupled vs. AC-Coupled Battery Storage Systems

 - Identify Critical Loads: Work with the homeowner to list all essential appliances and systems they want to run during an outage (e.g., refrigerator, well pump, lights, internet router, medical devices).

 - Determine Power and Runtime: For each load, find its power consumption in watts (W) and estimate its daily runtime in hours (h).
-For example, a refrigerator might run for 8 hours per day.
+For example, a refrigerator might run intermittently, which you can estimate as a daily equivalent runtime for sizing purposes.

 - Calculate Daily Energy Needs: Multiply each device’s wattage by its daily runtime to get its daily energy consumption in watt-hours (Wh).
 Sum the Wh for all critical loads to get the total daily energy requirement.